-Montana Gov. Steve Bullock filled coronavirus task force with high-value donors, records show
+Montana Gov. Steve Bullock's coronavirus task force includes high-value donors, records show

-Montana Gov. Steve Bullock, who is running as a Senate candidate in a tight race rated a toss-up by the Cook Political Report, filled his 24-member coronavirus task force with a lengthy list of high-dollar donors who then informed his administration how to distribute more than $1 billion in federal stimulus aid, records reviewed by Fox News show.
+Montana Gov. Steve Bullock, who is running as a Democratic Senate candidate in a tight race rated a toss-up by the Cook Political Report, filled his 25-member coronavirus task force with several high-dollar donors who then informed his administration how to distribute more than $1 billion in federal stimulus aid, records reviewed by Fox News show.

 The task force, known as the Coronavirus Relief Fund Advisory Council, included representatives of various resorts, hotels, and restaurants -- which could stand to benefit from the task force's recommendations in their final report for the state to provide “direct, immediate and mid-term assistance” to the hospitality and tourism industries.

-The task force also recommended "direct grant assistance" to Montana nonprofits, with priority to those that have been subject to statewide closure and whose mission is to serve populations affected by the coronavirus.
+The task force, which included both Bullock supporters and critics, also recommended "direct grant assistance" to Montana nonprofits, with priority to those that have been subject to statewide closure and whose mission is to serve populations affected by the coronavirus.

-BULLOCK'S EARLY LEAD FIZZLES, RACE NOW A TOSS-UP: COOK POLITICAL REPORT
+BULLOCK'S LEAD CONTRACTS, RACE NOW A TOSS-UP: COOK POLITICAL REPORT

 “This is part of a disappointing pattern with Steve Bullock, where he talks about political purity while taking corporate money through the back door and handing out valuable slots on a powerful coronavirus committee to his top donors," Senate Leadership Fund Communications Director Jack Pandol told Fox News.